dmarcelinobr/SciencesPo/README.md

 ```

 ## Helping Out
 **SciencesPo** is intended to be a useful project for the social sciences community.
-Contributions are welcomed.
+Contributions are welcome.

+If you're familar with GitHub and R packages, feel free to submit a [pull request](https://github.com/danielmarcelino/SciencesPo/pulls).
+If you'd like to report a bug or make a suggestion, please create a GitHub [issue](https://github.com/danielmarcelino/SciencesPo/issues); issues are a usually a good place to ask public questions too.

 ## Usage